flancia-coop/doc.anagora.org/flancia-meet.md

 - How does everyone like jitsi vs something else (not google meet)
 - [[vera]]
     - didn't get much done since last time dealing with life
-    - planning on making commit to agora-api to handle git file change stuff
+    - planning on making commit to [[agora-api]] to handle
+        - git file change stuff, then tackling
+        - oauth integration, then
+            -
+        - adding text editor to agora website for logged in users

 # #push [[flancia-meet-2022-02-19]]